glenngillen/data-and-analytics/README.md

 * Here's an example that runs through the full end-to-end process of populating the catalog, kicking off a job, notifying on outcomes, etc. https://aws.amazon.com/blogs/big-data/build-and-automate-a-serverless-data-lake-using-an-aws-glue-trigger-for-the-data-catalog-and-etl-jobs/
 * If you just want an example of running a crawler, this example uses step functions to make it flexible and easy to debug if you run into problems https://aws.amazon.com/blogs/big-data/how-to-export-an-amazon-dynamodb-table-to-amazon-s3-using-aws-step-functions-and-aws-glue/ https://github.com/aws-samples/accelerated-data-lake
+* There's also this interesting workshop that builds out a data lake + glue + builds a movie recommendation engine in SageMaker https://github.com/aws-samples/aws-ml-data-lake-workshop.
+It's not going to be as generally applicable though so you'll need to use it as a guide and adjust the steps as appropriate if you want to deploy a solution relevant to your use case.
+* Snippets of other Glue examples: https://github.com/aws-samples/aws-glue-samples

 # Wanting to analyze and run queries on your data lake?

 * Jump straight into Athena https://aws.amazon.com/blogs/big-data/analyzing-data-in-s3-using-amazon-athena/
 * JSON is often the easiest to get started, but can be the most challenging given the flexible structure.
 Here's some guidance on defining a schema for it: https://aws.amazon.com/blogs/big-data/create-tables-in-amazon-athena-from-nested-json-and-mappings-using-jsonserde/
+* Lots of customers think that this approach only works for internal and BI use cases and doesn't work for production apps that you want your customers to interface with.
+First, make sure you follow the recommendations below to actually improve performance.
+Second, I've worked with a customer that's got a fantastic solution where their UX gives [perceived improvement in performance](https://wp-rocket.me/blog/perceived-performance-need-optimize/).
+They fire the request immediately, transition out the query screen, transition in the result screen.
+It all feels natural and fluid and behind the scenes the results are usually back before the user thinks the request has actually been initiated.
+A delightful experience that allows them to have flexible querying of multi-terabyte datasets without needing to run a multi-terabyte dedicated datawarehouse cluster.

 # Wanting to visualize your data?

 * You can ignore the fact this is IoT and jump straight to the visualization/Quicksight bit, it'll show you how to connect do you data lake: https://aws.amazon.com/blogs/big-data/build-a-visualization-and-monitoring-dashboard-for-iot-data-with-amazon-kinesis-analytics-and-amazon-quicksight/
+* While you're here, take a look at QuickSight ML Insights https://aws.amazon.com/blogs/big-data/amazon-quicksight-announces-ml-insights-in-preview/

 # Wanting to optimise cost efficiency and/or performance?